methylDragon/coding-notes/CMake/01 CMake - Basics and Scripting.md

 # CMake Crash Course - Basics and Scripting

 Author: methylDragon
-Contains a syntax reference for CMake
+Contains a syntax reference for CMake.
+We'll be going through some concepts, the CLI, and scripting with CMake!

 ------